HatemZreek88/Christmas-Tree/Project-Log.md

 ## Overview

-This is my first project with pure HTML and CSS.
+This is my first project with pure HTML and CSS. <!--to do-->

 ## Details